hyscript-xlt/exalt/README.md

 ##### NOTE: This project was created for educational purposes and do not intended to be used at the production level.
 The project is a simple example of a "Hotel Booking System."
 We have Hotels and Customers; every customer can book a hotel room.
-There are no strict checks on requests and responses; the main point of the project is to showcase the way that we can organize our backend using Java EE 8 and TomEE 8.0.6 The project exposes the REST and SOAP endpoints.
+There are no strict checks on requests and responses.
+The main point of the project is to showcase the way that we can organize our backend using Java EE 8 and TomEE 8.0.6
+The project exposes the REST and SOAP endpoints.

 ## Requirements